viklund/courses/ngsintro/1609/labs/loops-lab.md

 **Exercise 2**
 Let's try to do something similar to the example in the lecture slides, to run the same commands on multiple files.
-In the [Uppmax intro](uppmax-intro) we learned how to use samtoosl to convert bam files to sam files so that humans can read them.
+In the [Uppmax intro](uppmax-intro) we learned how to use samtools to convert bam files to sam files so that humans can read them.
-In real life you will never do this, instead you will most likely always do it the otherway around.
+In real life you will never do this, instead you will most likely always do it the other way around.
-Sam files take up ~4x more space on the harddrive compared to the same file in bam format, so as soon as you see a sam file you should convert it to a bam file instead to conserve harddrive space.
+Sam files take up ~4x more space on the hard drive compared to the same file in bam format, so as soon as you see a sam file you should convert it to a bam file instead to conserve hard drive space.
 If you have many sam files that needs converting you don't want to sit there and type all the commands by hand like some kind of animal.